-As part of the 2021 EU-wide stress test coordinated by the EBA, which replaces the 2020 exercise postponed by one year because of the coronavirus pandemic, the ECB will examine 38 significant euro area banks.
-These banks represent around 70% of total euro area banking assets.
-The EBA plans to publish the results for the individual banks by the end of July 2021.
-In parallel, the ECB also plans to conduct its own stress test for 53 banks it directly supervises but that are not included in the EBA-led stress test sample.
+As part of the 2021 EU-wide stress test coordinated by the EBA, which replaced the 2020 exercise postponed by one year because of the coronavirus pandemic, the ECB examined 38 significant euro area banks.
+These banks represented around 70% of total euro area banking assets.
+The EBA published the results for the individual banks at the end of July 2021.
+In parallel, the ECB conducted its own stress test for 51 banks it supervises directly but that were not included in the EBA-led stress test sample.
 Furthermore, this was the first time the ECB published more individual data on ECB-supervised supervised banks not part of the EBA sample.

 In years when there is no EU-wide EBA stress test the ECB tests significant institutions under its direct supervision against a specific kind of shock.
 These tests are run in cooperation with national supervisory authorities.
 The ECB has published the results on an aggregate basis.